 The more research that comes out, the more we are finding a link between sleep apnea and oral conditions.
 Basically, with a few simple questions and by looking in your mouth, I can screen you for sleep apnea!

-We used to think that most Apnea patients are overweight middle age males that snore.
+We used to think that most Apnea patients are overweight middle-age males that snore.
 We’re finding this is not the case.
 We see this a lot in kids (likely due to enlarged tonsils) and females with perfectly healthy BMI’s!

 Consider Jenny, she is pretty much healthy and doesn’t snore, but she doesn’t feel like she sleeps particularly well, but doesn’t have time to be tired.
 She has her 2 cups of coffee in the morning and is always finding stuff to do and to work on.
 She’s stressed out because of how many things she has on her plate, but doesn’t want to stop them because otherwise, she would finally realize how exhausted she was if she wasn’t “kept busy.”

-Consider Johnny, eight-year-old kid with enlarged tonsils who also doesn’t sleep well.
+Consider Johnny, an eight-year-old kid with enlarged tonsils who also doesn’t sleep well.
 He snores, grinds his teeth at night, and sometimes gasps for air.
 He has nighttime urination, acts out in class, and his pediatrician thinks he should be on ADHD medicine because he can’t concentrate.
 Sound familiar?

 I don’t have to tell you how big a deal sleep is!
 We all take it for granted.
-If I said you that there was something you could change that would decrease your odds of a heart attack by 23:1 would you do it?
+If I said you that there was something you could change that would decrease your odds of a heart attack by 23:1 would you, do it?

 Sleep apnea increases your risk of heart attack or stroke exactly as much as compared to smoking, which is only 11:1 or High Blood Pressure, which is 8:1.